naser/LTTng-enabled-PHP/README.md

       make
       sudo make install

-Currently it only supports PHP 7.x, and  LTTng >= 2.8 but the support for the other versions will be added shortly. to install LTTng 2.8+ in Ubuntu you can use these commands:
+Currently it only supports PHP 7.x, and  LTTng >= 2.8 and the support for the other versions will be added shortly. to install LTTng 2.8+ in Ubuntu you can use these commands:

       apt-add-repository ppa:lttng/stable-2.9
       apt-get update